 The African American Legacy has provided grants in the past for Strengthening African American Families.
-In 2013, its grant making focus is Voice not Violence, through which it will support organizations with programming to develop the voices of African American youth in order to reduce violence.
+In 2014, its grant making focus remains Voice not Violence, through which it supports organizations with programming to develop the voices of African American youth in order to reduce violence.

 - Eligible programs include, but are not limited to:

 - Developing youth leaders in anti-violence efforts

 - Juvenile justice or other organizing or advocacy by youth

 - Writing, public speaking, filmmaking or other anti-violence cultural productions by young people

 - Reducing trauma through therapy or group discussion

 - Convening peace circles or developing restorative justice programs